sqlparser/gsp_demo/java/src/demos/antiSQLInjection/readme.md

 ## Description
-This demo illustrates how to use the General SQL Parser library to avoid being vulnerable to SQL injection on your ASP.NET or Java application, by automatically detecting malicious SQL segment with our operational library.
+This demo illustrates how to use the General SQL Parser library to avoid being vulnerable to SQL injection on your ASP.NET or Java application by automatically detecting malicious SQL segment with our operational library.

 Please check [this page](http://www.dpriver.com/blog/anti-sql-injection-tool/) for the detailed information.